aws-samples/serverless-observability-workshop/workshop/content/070_tracing/active_tracing.md

 weight = 72
 +++

-[X-Ray Active Tracing](https://docs.aws.amazon.com/xray/latest/devguide/xray-usage.html#xray-usage-services) is a feature that automatically captures inbound calls to AWS Services (Lambda, API Gateway, SNS, SQS, and others) without requiring you to instrument any code.
+`X-Ray Active Tracing` is a feature that automatically captures inbound calls to AWS Services (Lambda, API Gateway, SNS, SQS, and others) without requiring you to instrument any code.
 SAM and other frameworks also provide built-in support for you to enable active tracing in your resources during development-time.

+{{% notice tip %}}
+Learn more about [X-Ray Active Tracing](https://docs.aws.amazon.com/xray/latest/devguide/xray-usage.html#xray-usage-services) from our documentation.
+{{% /notice %}}

 ### Modify the application